nbecker/batch_queue2/README.md

-# asyncio_queue
+# batch_queue2

-**asyncio_queue** is a simple task queuing system built using Python's `asyncio`.
+**batch_queue2** is a simple task queuing system built using Python's `asyncio`.
 It allows you to submit, manage, and track tasks using a lightweight, XML-RPC-based interface.

 ## Features
 - Submit, list, suspend, resume, and kill tasks using command-line commands.